mgueury/oke_mysql_java_101/README.md

 #### B. Install MySQL in Kubernetes

-Please use these instructions,
+The documentation is here:
 - https://kubernetes.io/docs/tasks/run-application/run-single-instance-stateful-application/

-It will create a persistent volume to keep your data if the container is lost.
-There is a sample YAML to create a mysql-server instance inside OKE in setup/oke_mysql.yaml.
-Notice that it works also ARM processors.
+Here is an example to create a MySQL server with username/password = root/Welcome1!

 ```
-kubectl create -f oke_mysql.yaml
+kubectl create -f setup/oke_mysql.yaml
 ```

-To allow the connection to the MySQL database from you console:
+To allow the connection to the MySQL database from your console you need to allow the user root to do so:

 ```
 kubectl exec -it deployment/mysql -- sh